ionic-team/ionic-framework/.github/COMPONENT-GUIDE.md

 .button-inner {
   /**
-   * All other CSS in this selector is irrelevant to hover
+   * All other CSS in this selector is irrelevant to button states
    * but the following are required styles
    */